cedar-ave/resume-generator/README.md

 ### Customize the data files

 Customize the files in `_data`.
 Each file can have as many or few items as you want.
 See [Data files](#data-files) for details on each file.
+See [Metadata header](#metadata-header) for details on what to enter in the `titleId` fields in `_data/experience.yaml` and `_data/bullets.yaml`.

 Important:

 - Add spaces between tags, not commas.
-- Use the exact same character string to represent the same information across files, like organizations and titles.
+- Use the same character string to represent the same information across files, like organizations.
 The string can have spaces.
+- Bullets do not have to be grouped by role or stand in any order.

 For example, in `bullets.yaml`: